 Create an Art Space

-Inspire your child's creative side by setting up his own art studio.
+Inspire your child's creative side by setting up their own art studio.
 Gather all of the must-have supplies and create bins for easy access to markers, crayons, and paper.
 Focus on easy-to-clean storage like plastic bins, set up a table and chairs, and voila—instant artist's studio.

 Try Wall Art

 Create a space as unique and individual as your child by opting for a little bit of wall art.
-Whether you create a playhouse out of paint or work with your child to paint a beautiful mural of her favorite things, adding a bit of wall art is a great way to create a beautiful and kid-friendly space.
+Whether you create a playhouse out of paint or work with your child to paint a beautiful mural of their favorite things, adding a bit of wall art is a great way to create a beautiful and kid-friendly space.